Case Study № 07 · Concept

 The Problem

-WhatsApp groups become chaotic with 50+ messages about "where should we go?" and "what about this place?"
+WhatsApp groups become chaotic with 50+ messages about "where should we go?"
 Important decisions get buried in endless scrolling.

 Sharing Google Maps links requires everyone to open separate tabs, losing spatial context.
-There's no way to see the full itinerary at a glance or understand how locations relate to each other.
+No way to see the full itinerary at a glance.

-When someone suggests "that pub in Goa," others have to ask "which one?" and scroll back through messages to find the original link.
-Context disappears in linear chat threads.
+When someone suggests "that pub in Goa," others have to scroll back through messages to find the original link.
+Context disappears in linear threads.

 "We spent 3 hours in a WhatsApp group just trying to decide on 5 places to visit in Goa.
 By the time we agreed, half the group had lost interest." — Research Participant, Age 28